mbootsman/marcelbootsman.nl/content/posts/using-facetwp-to-show-featured-posts-first/index.md

 draft: false
 author: 'Marcel Bootsman'
 summary: 'Want to show featured posts first in FacetWP results?
 Here''s how to do it.'
+cover: 'images/books-in-library.jpg'
+coverAlt: 'Lots of books in a library'
+useRelativeCover: true
 categories:
     - 'WordPress Tips'
 ---